gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AADRM/vlatest/Export-AadrmTemplate.md

 You can use the [Get-AadrmTemplate](./Get-AadrmTemplate.md) cmdlet to get the GUIDs of all templates.

-For more information about custom templates, see [Configuring custom templates for Azure Rights Management](https://docs.microsoft.com/rights-management/deploy-use/configure-custom-templates) (https://docs.microsoft.com/rights-management/deploy-use/configure-custom-templates) on the Microsoft documentation site.
+For more information about custom templates, including how to configure them in the Azure classic portal, see "Configuring custom templates for Azure Rights Management" (https://docs.microsoft.com/rights-management/deploy-use/configure-custom-templates) on the Microsoft documentation site.

 ## EXAMPLES